-This strategy fulfils Recommendation 187 of the Royal Commission into Family Violence and is an integral element of the government’s broader family violence system reform.
-It is a key part of the 10-year plan Ending family violence: Victoria’s plan for change.
+Free from violence fulfils Recommendation 187 of the Royal Commission into Family Violence.
+It is a key priority of the government’s 10-year plan to reform the family violence system under Ending family violence: Victoria’s plan for change.

 Women's Health & Wellbeing Barwon South West have designed these resource to assist local government in the planning, development, implementation and evaluation of the Municipal Public Health and Wellbeing Plans 2017 – 2021.

 These resources demonstrates the value of sex-disaggregated data, and highlights some of the most pressing needs for women in your communities.

 The Preventing and Addressing Violence Against Women and Children Strategic Plan 2016 – 2020 incorporates primary prevention, early intervention and responses to violence against women and their children in the G21 region.

 This document shares the vision of the Strategic Plan – Addressing and Preventing Violence Against women in the G21 Region 2016-2020.

 As parents, family members, teachers, coaches, community leaders and employers, we have an important role as influencers of young people.

 We should speak up when someone says or does something that excuses disrespect towards women.